fortanix/rust-mbedtls/README.md

 ## Change of status

 We discovered that `mbedtls 3.4.X` is not thread safe and will not work properly with multiple threads.
-This problem will not be fixed in short time.
-And the new PSA approach does not match our needs.
+This problem will not be fixed in short time, and the new PSA approach does not match our needs.

-So we now decided to stay on mbedtls `2.28.X`; and the state of this repertory is changed to maintenance.
+Therefore, we now decided to stay on mbedtls `2.28.X`, and the state of this repository is changed to maintenance.
 We will not accept any more feature requests.

 Old code of `mbedtls 3.X` on `master` branch has been moved to branch `mbedtls-3`.